-So, we’re testing the kit shipped by the some of UK’s top internet service providers to see which router works the hardest to send Wi-Fi around your home.
+So, we’re testing the kit shipped by the some of UK’s top internet service providers – as well as some after-market options – to see which router works the hardest to send Wi-Fi around your home.

 Watch Supershoppers on Thursday 14 June 2018 at 8pm or catch up on All 4.